vt6/vt6/spec/foundation.md

 Only the first process's msgin and the last process's msgout are connected directly to the terminal.

 *Rationale:* The first major iteration of the VT6 protocol had the terminal set up a socket to which clients can connect directly, thus avoiding the potentially expensive forwarding of messages through other clients in the same pipeline.
-When it became clear that events have to travel along the pipeline in order to establish an ordering between text data and events, we abandoned this server-client architecture in favor of the pipeline-shaped message streams.
+When it became clear that events (see section 2.2) have to travel along the pipeline in order to establish an ordering between text data and events, we abandoned this server-client architecture in favor of the pipeline-shaped message streams.
 The main reason for this is simplicity of the mental model: All types of messages (events, requests and responses) travel along a graph with the same topology.
 This also makes the behavior of proxies more consistent and predictable for users.
 Furthermore, this design simplifies the multiplexing of message streams and standard streams for clients that run on a different machine, such as with SSH.